NarubyRiverlione/steamboiler/README.md

 According to our latest memory bank update (active as of 2025-04-01 11:10:49 CET), the project is currently focused on:
 - Refinement of the simulation components.
-- Integration of Condenser and Boiler simulation logic.
+- Integration of Condenser and Boiler simulation logic, including the implementation of an energy balance approach for the boiler's steam generation.
 - Reviewing and enhancing utility functions (e.g., *condenserCalculation.ts* and *boilerCalculations.ts*) for accurate modeling.
 - Active improvements in context management, particularly within *PowerPlantProvider* and related context files.

 ## Next Steps

 Upcoming development efforts include:
-- Finalizing integration tests and performance tuning.
+- Implementing the aerator between the condenser and the boiler.
-- Consolidating simulation logic across modules.
+- Implementing turbines for power generation.
-- Refining user interface components based on integration feedback.
+- Reducing empirical approaches in calculations.

 ## Getting Started